 Any administrator who is serving in any position on an acting basis may return to his regular position with the consent of the President.
-Nothing herein contained shall be deemed to prohibit the termination of employment of any administrator during any period in which he holds a position on an acting basis subject to the applicable provisions of Article VIII.
+Nothing herein contained shall be deemed to prohibit the termination of employment of any administrator during any period in which he holds a position on an acting basis subject to the applicable provisions of

+Article VIII.
 In no case shall a unit member serve in an acting position for more than one calendar year except upon written notice to the President of the Association.

 Any administrator appointed to an acting position as a replacement for a person on educational leave or appointed to an acting position at a higher rank than his present position or holding a second appointment in an acting position within the unit shall, during the period of such employment, have his then-current salary rate increased by an amount equal to not less than One Hundred Dollars (\$100.00) per week; in no event shall the amount so paid be less than the minimum salary rate for the position.
-In the event that an appointment to an acting position shall continue for more than fifty-two weeks, and such appointment is not for the purpose of replacing a unit member who is on approved leave from the University, after the fifty-second week the increase over the salary the administrator received prior to the appointment to the acting position shall be an amount equal to not less than One Hundred and Twenty Five Dollars (\$125.00) per week.
+In the event that an appointment is not for the purpose of replacing a unit member who is on approved leave from the University, after the fifty-second week the increase over the salary the administrator received prior to the appointment to the acting position shall be an amount equal to not less than One Hundred and Twenty Five Dollars (\$125.00) per week.